Sycamore Pottery

 Learn more below about our creative process and the history behind our methods.

-POTS TO USEMany of our pots are functional, happy in the kitchen or on the table.
+Many of our pots are functional, happy in the kitchen or on the table.
 Our pots feel good to the hand as well as to the eye.
 A particular pot “fits” you, and it may take years to develop one’s own style.
 Ren laughs when he says, “Our pots are nearly perfect and almost alike!”

-Our workbooks have sketches for dozens of shapes, from large platters to small cups, and detailed specs for glazes and brushwork. |
+Our workbooks have sketches for dozens of shapes, from large platters to small cups, and detailed specs for glazes and brushwork.

-A BALANCING ACTIt seems a contradiction, but we like the freedom that total responsibility for our pottery provides for us.
+It seems a contradiction, but we like the freedom that total responsibility for our pottery provides for us.
 We keep our functional ware even and consistent.
 If we want to experiment with glazes, or try different clays, we do it.
 Being creative is a balancing act between the spirit and necessity.

-Creation and chemistry are constant themes in our life.
-The transformation that stoneware clays sustain at cone 10 (2300 degrees Fahrenheit) is a source of endless wonder.
-“Once you accept that it’s a miracle,” says Ren, “everything else makes sense.” |
+2300 degrees Fahrenheit) is a source of endless wonder.
+“Once you accept that it’s a miracle,” says Ren, “everything else makes sense.”

 THE CLAY